 As you might guess, Izzy leads a robot revolution and Andrelina is “overthrown”, though the robot’s leader is killed (if he was ever truly alive… which is the point of this story!) in the process.
 We end with a flash-forward and see a tiny duck robot that Izzy took care of is reciting the story to a bunch of robots while a robot society is thriving behind it.
 Like I said, it’s a fun, harmless story, and a definite calming come-down after the heavy 10 issues that came before it.

-“Happy Deathday!” is a weird “35th Anniversary” story (which as one of the writers points out in the back of the GN, isn’t even a thing, really…) that is all about having a bit of a laugh with the then eight doctors being stylised as if they were in the popular comic “MAD”.
+“Happy Deathday!” is a weird “35th Anniversary” story (which as one of the writers points out in the back of the GN, isn’t even a thing, really…) that’s all about having a bit of a laugh with the then eight doctors being stylised as if they were in the popular comic “MAD”.
 The Beige Guardian (who is clearly modelled after David Hyde Pierce) has paired each of The Doctors off and sent them to face deadly enemies from their past, which they all quite easily defeat while interacting in often legitimately funny ways.
-The Fourth and Seventh Doctors in particular have very funny dialogue, and the Sixth and Second face off with Davros and have some properly funny scenes.
+The Fourth and Seventh Doctors in particular have very amusing dialogue, and the Sixth and Second face off with Davros and have some properly weird scenes.
 It is legitimately funny, and at just one issue is perfect for what it is.
 The Beige Guardian is defeated by the Eighth and First just by making him depressed, but then it all turns out to be a computer game Izzy is playing in the TARDIS, which is… erm, odd.
 But whatever!
 It was good for laugh, in case you couldn’t tell already…

 Well, from all the interviews I’ve seen/read of Mr. Baker, I completely buy this dialogue being actual dialogue repurposed for this story…